Security checklist for Optimizely or .NET website

 Double check that your file access rights are correct and that noone added full access rights for everyone when they were troubleshooting something.
 Check this url if you are unsure:

 Never send passwords and similar on email.
 Send a temporary link instead.

-- Remove unused membership providers
+- Remove unused membership providers (CMS 11 and earlier)

 If you don't use your windows membership provider, remove it.

 - Turn off detailed error messages for WCF